bennett-diaz/simple-launchd-template/README.md

 ## Purpose
 Setting up launchd can be tedious.
 This repository provides a turnkey launchd demo to get an initial "cron job" working on your machine.
 The repo demonstrates the following automated tasks:
-- Create a new folder at a 10 second interval
+- launchd.makeFolder.plist: Creates a new folder at a 5 second interval
-- Launch an application at a 10 second interval
+- launchd.launchApplication.plist: Launches an application at a 10 second interval
-- Execute a Python script at a 10 second interval
+- Executes a Python script at a 15 second interval

 You can build off of this simple demo for use cases such as:
 - Send email messages at a scheduled time